NCC-CCAD Community Centre and Housing

 Focus Magazine, sourced from the NCC Archives at Concordia University.

 SOCA is developing a feasibility study in collaboration with Rebecca Taylor Architect.
 This work builds upon a design studio led by Shane and Rebecca Taylor at McGill University’s School of Architecture to imagine new possibilities for the Centre for Canadians of African Descent (CCAD).
-Building upon the site’s rich legacy as the location of the former Negro Community Centre / Charles H. Este Cultural Centre (NCC), new programming will blend community services with multi-unit housing to generate a site of living memory and nurture a thriving future within the neighbourhood.
+Building upon the site’s rich legacy as the location of the former Negro Community Centre / Charles H. Este Cultural Centre (NCC), new programming may blend community functions with multi-unit housing to generate a site of living memory and nurture a thriving future within the neighbourhood.

 The NCC, founded in the 1920’s, was an active and significant Community Centre serving Montreal’s black community through a range of programs including offices, a gymnasium, a sewing room, a kitchen, a library, and the Walker Credit Union office.
 The centre was a hub for the community, supporting great jazz greats and providing youth programming, a daycare, summer camps, dance and music lessons, after-school programs, a seniors program, and language courses.
 After laying dormant for many years, the building was demolished in 2014, sold to a developer, and in 2022, purchased by the City of Montreal to return it to community use.